ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The collector may send an HTTP DELETE request to the collect job URI, to which the leader MUST respond with HTTP status 204 No Content.
-The leader MAY respond with HTTP status 204 No Content for requests to a collect job URI which has not received a DELETE request.
+The leader MAY respond with HTTP status 204 No Content for requests to a collect job URI which has not received a DELETE request, for example if the results have been deleted due to age.
 The leader MUST respond to subsequent requests to the collect job URI with HTTP status 204 No Content.

 [OPEN ISSUE: Describe how intra-protocol errors yield collect errors (see issue#57).
 For example, how does a leader respond to a collect request if the